rewk/nocart_python/README.md

 ## Description

-This program can be used to create a .cpr file from a .dsk file, to be used on a GX-4000.
+This program can be used to create a .cpr file from a .dsk file, to be used on an Amstrad GX-4000.
 (With action 'create')
+It could also be used on a 6128/464 plus, but there isn't really any reason to do so...

+To obtain a dump of the disk content, use option 'dump'.

 It can also check an existing .cpr file ('check').